-BRISTOL, Conn. – For the third-straight year and fifth time overall, a BIG EAST women’s basketball player has been selected No. 1 overall in the WNBA Draft as Connecticut forward Maya Moore was picked first by the Minnesota Lynx.
-Last year UConn center Tina Charles was picked first by the Connecticut Sun, while in 2009, Louisville forward Angel McCoughtry was selected No. 1 by the Atlanta Dream.
+SECAUCUS, N.J. - For the second straight year, and fourth time overall, a BIG EAST women's basketball player has been selected No. 1 overall in the 2010 WNBA Draft.
+Connecticut center Tina Charles was picked first by the Connecticut Sun.
+Last year, Louisville forward Angel McCoughtry was selected No. 1 by the Atlanta Dream.
 Ex-UConn standouts Diana Taurasi (2004) and Sue Bird (2002) also have been picked No. 1.

-Overall, three BIG EAST players were selected in the first two rounds.
+Overall, four BIG EAST players were selected in the three-round draft.

 WNBA teams open training camp April 25.
 Exhibition games begin April 30 and the league's 14th season will start May 15.